-Matthew has composed for numerous leading orchestras, ensembles and choirs, including the London Symphony Orchestra, London Sinfonietta, Philharmonia, Lucerne Festival Academy Orchestra, Orchestra of the Age of Enlightenment, Siglo de Oro, BBC Singers, King’s College London Chapel Choir, Trio Isimsiz and the Van Kujik Quartet.
-He has also written for soloists Guy Johnston, Ashley Riches, Richard Uttley, Benjamin Baker, Mark Simpson, Sam Corkin and others.
+Previously he has been commissioned by leading international orchestras, ensembles and choirs.
+Highlights include pieces for the London Symphony Orchestra, London Sinfonietta, Philharmonia, Orchestra of the Age of Enlightenment, a concerto (Stranded) for Benjamin Baker and the Northern Chords Festical Orchestra, and works for Siglo de Oro, the BBC Singers and King’s College London Chapel Choir.
 His music has been performed at various venues in the UK and abroad, including Seiji Ozawa Hall, the Barbican, the Royal Festival Hall, Wigmore Hall, St. John’s Smith Square, the Purcell Room, LSO St. Luke’s and Snape Maltings.
-It has also been broadcast widely on BBC Radio 3 and NTS Radio, and has featured in the Aldeburgh, Spitalfields, Norfolk & Norwich, The Rest is Noise, City of London, Lucerne, and Victoria International Music Festivals.
+It has also been broadcast widely, and has featured in the Aldeburgh, Spitalfields, Norfolk & Norwich, The Rest is Noise, City of London, Lucerne, and Victoria International Music Festivals.

 His work has been recorded on the LSO Live and Delphian labels.
 Visit the listen page to purchase and download Matthew’s latest tracks.